micropython-IMU/micropython-mpu9x50/README.md

 ## Methods

 ``MPU9250()`` The constructor supports the following arguments
   1. side_str 'X' or 'Y' (mandatory) defines the I2C interface in use.
+Alternatively an initialised I2C object may be passed.
   2. device_addr 0 or 1 (optional) Two devices may be used with addresses determined by the voltage on the AD0 pin.
-If only one device is used, this argument may be None when the device will be automatically detected
+If only one device is used, this argument may be None when the device will be automatically detected.
   3. transposition (optional) Enables axes to be transposed (see below).
   4. scaling  (optional) Enables axes to be inverted (see below).